akiver/wordsreminder/README.md

 [![WordsReminder](https://i.imgur.com/V7Jcc4s.jpg)](https://youtu.be/eg-8QK2pXhU)

+Click on the picture to watch a brief video ↑

 ## Setup

 **I made this application for personal use and is not intended to be on Apple / Google stores, you will have to create your own Firebase project.**